Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Nonparametric estimation of the envelope function

-\paragraph{Remark} In Theorem~\ref{thm:delta2-proba-ope} and Theorem~\ref{gram}, note that we recover, up to a $\log$ factor, the {\it minimax rate of non-parametric estimation} of $s$-regular functions on a space of (Riemannian) dimension $d-1$.
+\textbf{Remark.} In Theorem~\ref{thm:delta2-proba-ope} and Theorem~\ref{gram}, note that we recover, up to a $\log$ factor, the {\it minimax rate of non-parametric estimation} of $s$-regular functions on a space of (Riemannian) dimension $d-1$.
 Even with i.i.d. latent variables, it is still an open question to know if this rate is the minimax rate of non-parametric estimation of RGGs.

-Eq.\eqref{reconstruction-p0} shows that one could use an approximation of $(p^*_k)_{k \geq 1}$ to estimate the envelope~$p$ and Theorem~\ref{thm:delta2-proba-ope} states we can recover $(p^*_k)_{k \geq 1}$ up to a permutation.
-The problem of finding such a permutation is NP-hard and we introduce in the next section an efficient algorithm to fix this issue.
+Eq.\eqref{reconstruction-p0} shows that one could use an approximation of $(p^*_k)_{k \geq 1}$ to estimate the envelope~$\mathbf{p}$ and Theorem~\ref{thm:delta2-proba-ope} states we can recover $(p^*_k)_{k \geq 1}$ up to a permutation.
+In most cases, the problem of finding such a permutation is NP-hard and we introduce in the next section an efficient algorithm to fix this issue.